hamzamemon/PorterStemmer/README.md

-# PorterStemmer
+# com.xjavathehutt.PorterStemmer
-Implementation of the PorterStemmer algorithm
+Implementation of the com.xjavathehutt.PorterStemmer algorithm